 4K UHD video, stereo audio, 7:47 minutes, 2022

 A glowing padded booth frames a site of investigation.
 Deep within the collection stacks of a museum storage facility, sound recordists and conservators are activating objects, finding ways to produce sounds from otherwise mute artefacts.
-Leber and Chesworth capture the attempts, strategies and care involved in sonifying and recording the objects, many of which once provided precise quantifications for reference purposes.
+Leber and Chesworth capture the attempts, strategies and care involved in recording the objects, many of which once provided precise quantifications for reference purposes.
 These include sound-making devices such as tuning forks and music boxes as well as scales, calculators and pencil sharpeners.
 Other objects have broader cultural purposes, or prompt responses and stimulate emotions, such as a speaking picture book and a jack-in-the-box.

 The archive objects are being auditioned to perform for us once again.
 The conservators stroke, prod and push levers while the sound recordists adjust an array of microphones to capture sounds that were once by-products of the objects’ skilled operation.

 Sonia Leber and David Chesworth: Where Lakes Once Had Water, TarraWarra Museum of Art, Healesville, Australia (2022)